Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/card1.png)

 The first way we can make a system do what we want is with the proportional component.
-The proportional component will set an output directly proportional to the error, as such $O_p(t) = k_p * e(t)$.
+The proportional component will set an output directly proportional to the error, as such $u_p(t) = k_p * e(t)$.
 In this case, $k_p$ is our multiplier for p, and it is one of the parameters we use to tune the system.

 Let's take an example of a motor, with which we are trying to control its position.
 Let's say we have a motor at position -5, and we want to be at 150, with this, our error e(t) is desired - actual, which is 150 - (-5), giving us an error of 155.
 If we have a $k_p$ value of 2, then the value that is sent the motor is 310.